Portland’s exploding Liberty Bell

 In City Hall’s east portico on the first floor, custodian Leslie Graham — the only other person in the building — guides his floor buffer past the Liberty Bell Replica for the third time, giving the seventy-five-year-old marble floor a near mirror shine.

-The Portland Liberty Bell — an exact replica of the famous Philly bell — has graced City Hall for six years; protected from the elements and the birds; dusted faithfully by Graham; seldom rung.
+The Portland Liberty Bell — an exact replica of the famous Philly bell — has graced City Hall for six years, protected from the elements and the birds, dusted faithfully by Graham and seldom rung.

 In 1963, retired businessman Henry Casey mistakenly believed no other Liberty Bell replicas existed (Salem got theirs in 1950, as did every other state).
 Rightfully, he thought Portland deserved their own.